DJSALADD/CS283/assignment-2/starter/a2-questions.md

 1. In this assignment I asked you provide an implementation for the `get_student(...)` function because I think it improves the overall design of the database application.
 After you implemented your solution do you agree that externalizing `get_student(...)` into it's own function is a good design strategy?
 Briefly describe why or why not.

-    > **Answer**:  I believe that putting get_student(...) into its own function is a good design strategy as it allows for code reuse with the delete_student function using it and allowing for the get_student(...) to be used as its own independent function.
+    > **Answer**:  I believe that putting get_student(...) into its own function is a good design strategy as it allows for code reuse with the delete_student function using it and allowing for the get_student(...) to be used as its own independent function for testing.

 2. Another interesting aspect of the `get_student(...)` function is how its function prototype requires the caller to provide the storage for the `student_t` structure: